Propaganda in World War I: The Order of the White Feather

-In August 1914, British Admiral Charles Penrose Fitzgerald enlisted a group of women and assigned them to to send letters with a white feather to men not in uniform.
-He hoped that the men would be embarrassed and volunteer for the army.
-The initiative was a great success and spread throughout the UK.
-Many of the men labeled cowards turn out to be civilians working in the military industry,soldiers on leave or wounded veterans.
-Industrial workers began wearing special badges, and in 1916 the British government began issuing silver badges for former servicemenso as not to become the subject of confusion.
+In August 1914, British Admiral Charles Penrose Fitzgerald enlisted a group of women to give a white feather to men not in uniform.
+White feathers had the symbolic meaning of cowardice, as a result of the book, The Four Feathers.
+Fitzgerald hoped that the men would be embarrassed and volunteer for the army.
+The initiative was a great success and spread throughout the UK, with women taking it upon themselves to distribute white feathers.
+However, many of the men labeled cowards were in fact civilians working in the military industry, soldiers on leave or wounded veterans.
+As a result, it became necessary for the government to issue badges to civilian men that were working in roles that contributed to the war effort, and in September 1916 the government began issuing the silver war badge to former servicemen, in an attempt to stop such men being targeted by the initiative.